daandouwe/Machine-Translation-with-CRFs/README.md

 * Use `run-chinese-load.py` to load these parses and train on them.
 Specify how many sentences you load in the list comprehension in line 11.
 You can pre-train a `w` and save this.
 Then reload this one each time you train (redo this whenever you reload new parses!).
 Use sgd_minibatches when training on a large corpus.

-* Note that we're using a hack to prevent hughe values in the weight vector: in sgd the optional parameter scale_weight can be set to any integer `k`.
+* Note that we're using a hack to prevent hugh values in the weight vector: in SGD the optional parameter scale_weight can be set to any integer `k`.
 Then all values in the weight vector are scaled so that none exceed `10**k`.

 ## Do